MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-limitations.md

 ## Maximum number of actions

-[!INCLUDE [fabric-activator](../includes/fabric-activator.md)] imposes the following limits on the number of actions that may occur in a given time period.
-If an action exceeds the limit, [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] may throttle or cancel the action.
+[!INCLUDE [fabric-activator](../includes/fabric-activator.md)] imposes the following limits on the number of actions that might occur in a given time period.
+If an action exceeds the limit, [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] might throttle or cancel the action.

 |Rule action  |Scope  |Limit  |
 |---------|---------|---------|